Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies

-Here we present the general Pauli basis decomposition of the SSH model padded Hamiltonian with $2N-1$ sites and its corresponding first-order NC, based on the work presented in~\cite{Liu2022digital, romero2023paulicomposer}.
+Here we present the general Pauli-basis decomposition of the SSH-model-padded Hamiltonian with $2N-1$ sites and its corresponding first-order NC, based on the work presented in Refs.~\cite{Liu2022digital, romero2023paulicomposer}.
 Moreover, we do the same calculation for the Rice-Mele model~\cite{asboth2016ashort}.
-Notice that $n=\lceil\log_2(2N-1)\rceil$ qubits will be at least needed to encode such Hamiltonians.
+Note that at least $n=\lceil\log_2(2N-1)\rceil$ qubits will be needed to encode such Hamiltonians.